-As a commercial driver, keeping your driving record clean is the most important factor in determining your job possibilities and the future of your career.
+As a commercial driver, keeping your driving record clean and free of CDL tickets is the most important factor in determining your job possibilities and the future of your career.
 Commercial drivers are held to stricter standards than drivers of passenger vehicles – in part because there is more potential for greater damage caused by accidents involving commercial vehicles.
 Even minor offenses can have an affect on your driving career if you have more than one on your record.
 One important thing to note is that you are required to report any tickets you receive to your employer within 30 days.

 All commercial drivers have a CSA (Compliance, Safety and Accountability) score on record with the Federal Motor Carrier Safety Administration, which is based on their individual roadside inspection and crash data.
 Potential employers will check your CSA score and your MVR before hiring you to make sure you are a good candidate for their company, so it’s important to make sure your records are accurate and to take immediate action if you are ticketed or involved in an accident.
 A legal firm who specializes in trucker law can help you fight a case or have fines and points reduced so you maintain a good record.

 Laws and penalties for commercial drivers vary from state to state, but there are some general rules regarding traffic violations and tickets.
 In general, the number of points given for violations in commercial vehicles is usually about one-and-a-half the number of points given for violations that occur in a personal vehicle.
 Drivers with special endorsements, such as HAZMAT drivers, can face even more severe penalties and higher points, which can make CDL ticket dismissal more difficult.

 The number of points you receive if ticketed will depend on whether the offense is considered minor or major.
 In all states, the violations that are considered major include: